AlejandroNieves/ViaTabularum/README.md

 4. Select the `manifest.json` file from this repo.
 5. The addon should be active now and available for use on the browser toolbar.

-## Usage

-1. Click on the extension icon (also known as browser action) on Firefox's toolbar.
-2. Enter your desired new tab URL on the small form.
-3. Click **SET**.
-4. Opening a new tab will now redirect to the URL you set.

 ## Development

 - Written in plain JavaScript.